codeRiftel/jonson-reflect/README.md

-# vjp-reflect
+# jonson-reflect
-vjp-reflect allows you to easily parse objects into JSON and vice-versa.
-It uses JSONType from [vjp](https://github.com/codeRiftel/vjp) as a JSON type representation.
+jonson-reflect allows you to easily parse objects into JSON and vice-versa.
+It uses JSONType from [jonson](https://github.com/codeRiftel/jonson) as a JSON type representation.

 ## Alternative
 If for some reason reflection isn't an option for you and you're still short on time to handle all this verbosity, then check out [meta-vjp](https://github.com/codeRiftel/meta-vjp) which will generate C# code for you.